ttsse/Deep_Learning_tutorial/README.md

             $ docker pull zlsundocker/deep-learning:cnn
             $ docker run --env task=segmentation -v $(pwd)/results:/app/convolutional_neural_network/results -t zlsundocker/deep-learning:cnn
         ```
+        * Files generated under results folder:
+            * losses_acc.png.
+Loss and accuracy curves for the cnn model.
+            * prediction.png.
+Prediction results for the cnn model.
-## 4. Recurrent Neural Network Model
+## 4. Recurrent Neural Network
 * Dataset
     * datasets/PTB.zip
     * Description: The Penn Tree Bank (PTB) dataset is a dataset for language model task.
 It is a popular dataset in the field of natural language processing.
 With the dataset, the model is trained to predict the next word given the previous words.